 Inhibin B is secreted by Sertoli cells and functions to inhibit FSH synthesis and secretion.
 Androgens and FSH stimulate inhibin B production.
 Production of Inhibin B in response to FSH constitutes a negative feedback loop.

 Luteinizing hormone (LH) stimulates Leydig cells to produce testosterone.
 It does this through the upregulation of the enzyme cholesterol desmolase.
-LH shares the same alpha-subunit as TSH, FSH, and HGC.
+LH shares the same alpha-subunit as TSH, FSH, and HCG.
 Limited cross reactivity between these hormones has been observed.

 Leydig cells secrete testosterone in response to LH stimulation.